shadreza/Postrify/README.md

 -   iterating through the posts and showing stuff about them
 -   Carbon is a third party date time manipulation library

+#### 25. adding pagination

+        $posts = Post::get();

+-   this will return all the posts in a collection. if there are millions and millions of data then that would pull all those as collection. thats not good
+-   solution pagination -> returns in LengthAwarePaginator

+        $posts = Post::paginate(2);

+-   this fixed the pagination styling issue adding in the tailwind.config.js

+        './vendor/laravel/framework/src/Illuminate/Pagination/resources/views/*.blade.php',

+-   to add the pagination only the **links()** function did the trick

+         {{ $posts->links() }}